How Much Does Custom Software Cost in 2023?

 In this article, we will tackle one of the first questions we get asked by our customers.
 How much does custom software cost to build?

 It is a tough question to answer for anyone in the industry, even when you’ve been building software for decades.
 Why?
 Because there isn’t a universal answer when it comes to custom software development costs.
 It depends on specifics that can vary greatly from one project to the next.

-In our experience, the majority of custom software projects fall somewhere between the $40,000 and $250,000 mark to design and develop the application and deliver it ready for use.
+In our experience, many custom software projects have a price range between the $75,000 and $350,000 mark to design and develop the application and deliver it ready for use.

 It’s a broad range, and probably not that useful if you are ready to put a number in your budget.
 That’s because there are so many types of software.
 A custom development project means anything from a calculator on your phone to a full enterprise billing system that supports millions of users.
-No two custom built applications are the same.
+No two custom-built applications are the same.

 To get a better idea of where you might fall on the spectrum, below are the factors that we find have the biggest impact on a project’s cost.

 What’s the Cost to Build Custom Software?
 6 Key Factors

 This one is straightforward.
 As the number of screens or pages increases, so does the amount of work required in the development process.
 The total cost of development will increase along with that additional work.